-Neuroblastoma is a malignant (cancerous) tumor that develops from nerve tissue.
+Neuroblastoma is a very rare type of cancerous tumor that develops from nerve tissue.
 It usually occurs in infants and children.

 Neuroblastoma can occur in many areas of the body.
 It develops from the tissues that form the sympathetic nervous system.
 This is the part of the nervous system that controls body functions, such as heart rate and blood pressure, digestion, and levels of certain hormones.

-The cause of the tumor is unknown.
-Neuroblastoma is most commonly diagnosed in children before age 5.
+The cause of the tumor is not known.
+Experts believe that a defect in the genes may play a role.
+Half of tumors are present at birth.
+Neuroblastoma is most commonly diagnosed in children before the age of 5.
 Each year there are around 700 new cases in the United States.
 The disorder occurs in approximately 1 out of 100,000 children and is slightly more common in boys.

 The first symptoms are usually fever, a general sick feeling (malaise), and pain.
 There may also be loss of appetite, weight loss, and diarrhea.

 Other symptoms depend on the site of the tumor, and may include:

 - Bone pain or tenderness (if the cancer has spread to the bones)

 - Difficulty breathing or a chronic cough (if the cancer has spread to the chest)

 - Enlarged abdomen (from a large tumor or excess fluid)